JuliaBaucher/AskMePrototype/README.md

 ### Amazon Bedrock

-Used for both embeddings and chat generation.
+Used for both embeddings and reasoning.

-- **Titan embeddings model**: embeds SOP chunks and retrieval queries
+- **Titan embeddings model**: embeds FAQ chunks and user queries
-- **Converse API**: classifies the issue using retrieved SOP + signals + user question + session context
+- **Converse API**: performs classification and generates grounded responses

 ---